Summer Research Opportunities

 Annual Student Symposium & International Symposium: Each semester the college sponsors an all day symposium at which Beloit students share their research with the rest of the Beloit College community.
 The fall International Symposium focuses on research or experiences with an international theme or conducted while studying abroad, whereas the Spring Symposium presentations encompass any research project topics.
 If you have conducted a significant piece of research that you would like to present to a wider audience, please talk with a member of the faculty about sponsoring your presentation.

 Midstates Consortium for Math and Science: Beloit College is a member of the Midstates Consortium, an association of 12 liberal arts colleges and two research universities, which promotes undergraduate educational and research opportunities in the sciences and mathematics.
-Beloit students routinely present their research at the annual Midstates Undergraduate Research Symposia hosted at University of Chicago and Washington University in St. Louis.
+Beloit students routinely present their research at the annual Midstates Undergraduate Research Symposia hosted at either University of Chicago or Washington University in St. Louis.